Read This Article in FULL and obtain bids from licensed contractors if your inspection report brought you here !!!!!

 What are galvanized pipes?

 Galvanized iron pipes are actually steel pipes (water distribution lines) that are covered with a protective layer of zinc.
 Galvanized pipes were installed in many homes in the Seattle area that were built before the 1960s.
 Over many years, zinc erodes from galvanized pipes.
-Corrosion can build-up on the inside walls of the pipes and creates the potential for lead to accumulate over time.
+Corrosion can build-up on the inside walls of the pipes and creates the potential for lead to accumulating over time.
 Corrosion in galvanized pipes can lead to lower water pressure and water quality issues.
 Replacement of these lines can also be expensive.
 We watch out for this type of plumbing when we are performing a standard home inspection.

 Should I be concerned about my galvanized pipes?